Lydia Zinovieva-Annibal: Biography

-She was born to a noble family.
+She was born into the hereditary Russian nobility.
 Her grandfather was Senator V.N.
 Zinoviev, her uncle was General V.V.
 Zinoviev and her brother, A.D.
 Zinoviev became the Governor of Saint Petersburg.
-Her mother was the Baroness Weimar and a descendant of Abram Petrovich Gannibal.
+Her mother was the Baroness Weimar and, through her mother's similar descent from Afro-Russian aristocrat Abram Petrovich Gannibal, Lidia was a distant relation of Russian national poet Alexander Pushkin.

 Most of her education was from private tutors.
 She did attend the Saint Petersburg women's gymnasium for a short time, but was expelled for being "obstinate".
 In 1884, she married one of her tutors, Konstantin Shvarsalon.
-Under his influence, she developed an interest in socialism and became associated with the Narodniks.
+Under his influence, she developed an interest in agrarian socialism and became associated with the Narodniks.
 Clandestine meetings were often held at their home.

-In 1893, she fled to Rome, where she met the poet Vyacheslav Ivanov.
+In 1893, she separated from her husband and fled to Rome, where she met the poet Vyacheslav Ivanov.
 Two years later, Ivanov divorced his wife, but her husband refused to consent and their divorce proceedings dragged on for three years.
 During the 1900s, after returning to Saint Petersburg, she and Ivanov hosted the literary salon "Среды Иванова" (Ivanov Wednesdays, better known as "On the Tower", from its location).

+Zinovieva-Annibal was associated with both Russian Symbolism and with the Silver Age of Russian Poetry.
+Her short novel Tridsat'-tri uroda (Thirty-Three Abominations) was one of the few works of its day to openly discuss lesbianism.

 She died of scarlet fever.
-Her grave at Nikolskoe Cemetery has been lost.
-In 1913, Ivanov married Lydia's daughter, Vera, from her marriage with Shvarsalon.
+The location of her grave at Nikolskoe Cemetery has been lost.
+In 1913, Ivanov remarried Lydia's daughter, Vera, from her marriage with Shvarsalon.

-Zinovieva-Annibal was associated with the Silver Age of Russian Poetry.
-Her short novel Tridsat'-tri uroda (Thirty-Three Abominations) was one of the few works of its day to openly discuss lesbianism.